 In the past, seeing this situation, I would actively be in the job market and interviewing.
 Given how the job market bounced back as 2021 progressed, I had every reason in the world to interview at other places, especially since I had recruiters coming at me with AE roles.
 Despite all this, I found it very tough to leave.
 Things were different this time.
 Most SDRs in my situation would have jumped ship but after fifteen months, I am still here and feel like I have found a long-term home (knock on wood!).

 Because No Matter the Circumstances, Good Leaders Make it Very Tough to Leave.

-In the past, I have endured poor and especially toxic leadership at work which made life outside of work miserable, too.
+In the past, I have endured poor, and especially toxic leadership, at work which made life outside of work miserable, too.
 After all, you spend eight hours a day at your job, it is tough to not take some of that energy home.
-I saw how stressful it was to my own well-being having leadership that ran its culture on fear, intimidation, and outright cruelty.
+I saw how stressful it was to my own well-being having leaders that ran a culture of fear, intimidation, and outright cruelty.
 Unfortunately, this is all-too-common in the world of SaaS sales.
 And even worse it doesn’t get fixed as most outgoing SDRs are too scared to give honest feedback in their “exit interview”.

 The thought constantly came to my head: “What if I do leave for more money and a higher title but have to endure through that same toxic leadership which forced me and others to quit past roles?”